mlintern/sinatra-app/README.md

 Endpoints:

-/ - index view
+GET / - index view

-/hello(/)? - Will resond with a default greeting of
+GET /demo(/)? - Will resond with a default greeting of
 	- you can specifify a greeting by passing a greeting via a greeting var

+GET /login(/)?